leoleblanc/sample_timesheet_app/README.md

 ## Setup instructions

 1. Install NPM.
 I used version 10.9.2.
 2. Install MySQL.
-I used version 8.0.30 for MacOS on x86_64
+I used version 8.0.30 for MacOS on x86_64.
+Ensure the MySQL server is running.

 All instructions below assume operation from within the root directory, the same level as package.json.
 1. Create a file named `.env`.
 Here, add two variables: DB_NAME=<YOUR_DB_NAME> and DB_PASSWORD=<YOUR_DB_PASSWORD>.
 These will be used by the server to connect to your MySQL database.